 - We trust you.
 We’ll recommend the best course of action, but we would rather you get what you want than tell you how wrong you are.
 It is more important to find solutions.

 - We’re tireless.
-When a solution requires and all night effort, we’ll be the first in, and the last out the door.
+When a solution requires an all-night effort, we’ll be the first in and the last out the door.

-Every single client operates differently and has a different systems.
-For more than 15 years in business, we’ve learned to mold our efforts to your company’s needs, not our view of what technology should be.
+Every single client operates differently and has different systems.
+For more than 15 years in business, we’ve learned to mould our efforts to your company’s needs, not our view of what technology should be.